-What is a mandatory waiting period and how might it affect me?
+What are the new regulations and how might it affect me?

 Yes!
-There is a common misconception that a cosmetic surgeon does cosmetic procedures and a plastic surgeon only does medically indicated procedures, however, this is incorrect.
-A plastic surgeon is expertly trained to perform both medical and cosmetic procedures – and in the instance of a medical complication a plastic surgeon is more capable in rectifying the issue.
+There is a common misconception that a cosmetic surgeon does cosmetic procedures and a Specialist Plastic Surgeon only does medically indicated procedures, however, this is incorrect.
+A Specialist Plastic Surgeon is expertly trained to perform both medical and cosmetic procedures – and in the instance of a medical complication a plastic surgeon is more capable in rectifying the issue.
 Basically, you’re in the safest of hands!

-A highly qualified plastic surgeon is not at all the same as a cosmetic surgeon.
+A highly qualified Specialist Plastic Surgeon is not at all the same as a cosmetic surgeon.
 Many people are surprised to learn that there is often a vast difference in skill and prerequisits between the two.

 In contrast, any doctor in Australia with a basic medical degree and a current registration can refer to themselves as a cosmetic surgeon.